Failed 2005 London Bomber Freed After Just 16 Years

-Manfo Asiedu, a key figure in the failed 2005 London bomb plot, has reportedly been released from prison after serving just 16 years of his 33-year sentence.
-Asiedu, 53, has been deported to Ghana following his release.
+Manfo Asiedu, a key player in the botched 2005 London bomb plot, has been released from prison after serving only 16 years of a 33-year sentence.
+The 53-year-old has now been deported back to Ghana following his early release.

-Asiedu was part of a group that attempted to detonate explosives on London’s transport network on July 21, 2005, just two weeks after the deadly 7/7 attacks that killed 52 people.
-The plot failed due to miscalculations in the bomb ingredients, and Asiedu was arrested and subsequently sentenced in 2007 for his role in the attempted attack.
+Asiedu was part of a terror gang that tried to detonate explosives on London’s tubes and buses on July 21, 2005—just two weeks after the deadly 7/7 attacks that claimed 52 lives.
+Thankfully, the plan failed because of faulty bomb ingredients.
+Asiedu was arrested and sentenced in 2007 for his involvement.

-During his trial, Asiedu turned against his co-defendants, discrediting their defence that the attack was merely a hoax.
-He tried to portray himself as an innocent victim caught up in their plans, claiming he thought the devices were fake until the night before the attack.
+Asiedu discredited his co-defendants’ defence that the attack was a hoax, positioning himself as an innocent caught in their plans.
+He claimed he believed the bombs were fake until the night before the attack.

-Four other men involved in the failed 2005 plot—Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, and Hussain Osman—were found guilty and received minimum sentences of 40 years in prison.
+Four other men involved—Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, and Hussain Osman—got minimum sentences of 40 years behind bars.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.